Chess: Technology

 As endgame tablebases developed, they began to provide perfect play in endgame positions in which the game-theoretical outcome was previously unknown, such as positions with king, queen and pawn against king and queen.
 In 1991, Lewis Stiller published a tablebase for select six-piece endgames, and by 2005, following the publication of Nalimov tablebases, all six-piece endgame positions were solved.
 In 2012, Lomonosov tablebases were published which solved all seven-piece endgame positions.
 Use of tablebases enhances the performance of chess engines by providing definitive results in some branches of analysis.

-Technological progress made in the 1990s and the 21st century has influenced the way that chess is studied at all levels, as well as the state of chess as a spectator sport.

 Previously, preparation at the professional level required an extensive chess library and several subscriptions to publications such as Chess Informant to keep up with opening developments and study opponents' games.
 Today, preparation at the professional level involves the use of databases containing millions of games, and engines to analyze different opening variations and prepare novelties.
 A number of online learning resources are also available for players of all levels, such as online courses, tactics trainers, and video lessons.

 Since the late 1990s, it has been possible to follow major international chess events online, the players' moves being relayed in real time.
 Sensory boards have been developed to enable automatic transmission of moves.
 Chess players will frequently run engines while watching these games, allowing them to quickly identify mistakes by the players and spot tactical opportunities.
 While in the past the moves have been relayed live, today chess organizers will often impose a half-hour delay as an anti-cheating measure.
-In the mid-to-late 2010s – and especially following the 2020 online boom – it became commonplace for supergrandmasters, such as Hikaru Nakamura and Magnus Carlsen, to livestream chess content on platforms such as Twitch.
-Also following the boom, online chess started being viewed as an e-sport, with e-sport teams signing chess players for the first time in 2020.
+Technological progress made in the 1990s and the 21st century has influenced the way that chess is studied at all levels, as well as the state of chess as a spectator sport.
+In the mid-to-late 2010s, and especially following the 2020 online boom, it became commonplace for supergrandmasters, such as Hikaru Nakamura and Magnus Carlsen, to livestream chess content on platforms such as Twitch.
+Also following the boom, online chess started being viewed as an esport, with esport teams signing chess players for the first time in 2020.
+In 2025, the number of esport teams signing chess players rose considerably, after chess was added to Saudi Arabia's Esports World Cup.

 Growth

+The number of grandmasters and other chess professionals has also grown in the modern era.
+Kenneth Regan and Guy Haworth conducted research involving comparison of move choices by players of different levels and from different periods with the analysis of strong chess engines.
+They concluded that the increase in the number of grandmasters and higher Elo ratings of the top players reflect an actual increase in the average standard of play, rather than "rating inflation" or "title inflation".

 Organized chess even for young children has become common.
 FIDE holds world championships for age levels down to 8 years old.
 The largest tournaments, in number of players, are those held for children.

-The number of grandmasters and other chess professionals has also grown in the modern era.
-Kenneth Regan and Guy Haworth conducted research involving comparison of move choices by players of different levels and from different periods with the analysis of strong chess engines; they concluded that the increase in the number of grandmasters and higher Elo ratings of the top players reflect an actual increase in the average standard of play, rather than "rating inflation" or "title inflation".